iamLUCISTAR/music_app/README.md

 # REST API's - Music App

-This application provided the backend services of a music application like searching song, creating playlists, recommending songs to the user and much more.
+This application provided the backend services of a music application like searching songs, creating playlists, recommending songs to the user and much more.
 This application was developed using FLASK framework.

 ## Run Locally